SKANDA-SR/social-media-website/README.md

 - **💬 Interactive Comments** - Full commenting system with modal interface
 - **🔍 User Discovery** - Search and discover new users to follow
 - **📊 Social Stats** - Track your posts, followers, and following counts

-## 🤝 Contributing

-Feel free to fork this project, create feature branches, and submit pull requests for any improvements!

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-**Built with ❤️ using Express.js, SQLite, and modern web technologies**